mshenoda/skin-cancer-classification/README.md

 # Skin Cancer Classification
-To classify skin cancer images as benign or malignant
+To classify skin cancer images as benign or malignant.

 ## Dataset
 The raw dataset is provided under raw_dataset/ to be used as the main data source.